 As the world still rides another wave of Podcast popularity (who knows when it will end!), it can still be tricky to find good listens out there with the millions or so out there.
 So we thought we would share with you some of the podcasts we have been enjoying lately.
-You may not have heard of some, you may have seen some listed on whatever platform you use, but not been inclined to listen before.
-So allow me the chance to sell you on these shows, links will be included to a website/link I found for each, but you should be able to find each of these on whatever you use – Spotify, Google Podcasts or the Podcasts app on Apple Devices.
+Hopefully, I’ll be sharing some new ones for you, however, you might have seen some listed on whichever platform you use.
+Allow me the chance to sell you on these shows, links will be included to a website/link I found for each, but you should be able to find each of these on whatever you use – Spotify, Google Podcasts or the Podcasts app on Apple Devices.
 Let’s go, shall we?

 1. Scotland – A Scottish History Podcast